simul/simul.github.io/ref/simul/crossplatform/renderplatform.md

 <a name="SetRenderState"></a>
 ### void SetRenderState(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::RenderState s)
 Apply the RenderState to the device context - e.g. blend state, depth masking etc.
-<a name="SetShaderBinaryPath"></a>
-### void SetShaderBinaryPath(char path_utf8)
-Set the path where generated shader binaries should be saved, and where stored shader binaries should be loaded from.
 <a name="SetShaderBuildMode"></a>
 ### void SetShaderBuildMode(simul::crossplatform::ShaderBuildMode s)
 When shaders should be built, or loaded if available.